Top 10 Use Cases of Digital Twin in Automotive Industry

 And as the automotive sector seeks to meet the growing demands, digital twins are presenting themselves to be invaluable.

-The following are the 10 digital twin use cases in the automotive industry.
+The following are the 10 digital twin use cases in automotive industry.

 1. Vehicle Design and Prototyping